mlochbaum/SingeliSort/README.md

 The general-use files:

-- sort.singeli Main file: includes and the sorting function definitions.
+- sort.singeli Main file: include statements, and the sorting function definitions.
 - base.singeli Basic definitions to be used elsewhere.
 This includes operators, which are all user-defined in Singeli.
 - common.singeli Other definitions that are more specific than base but may be used in multiple places.
 - arith.singeli Some log and square root code to keep it out of the way.